trillionclues/trillionclues/README.md

 </p>
  -->

-I'm a frontend developer with a strong passion for creating accessible web and mobile interfaces.
-My enthusiasm extends beyond coding as I actively champion the integration of technology at early stages within student communities.
-When I step away from the screen, I channel my knowledge into content creation on my tech Blog and crafting detailed technical articles.
+As a software developer, my primary focus is on creating accessible web and mobile interfaces.
+I have a strong foundation in various web technologies and computer science fundamentals, which allows me to effectively design user-centric applications which implementing scalable functions too in an efficient manner.
+My enthusiasm extends beyond prpgramming as I actively champion the integration of Stem education in underrepresented student communities.

 <!--
 ### Tech & Tools Preference